Hey-Programmers/learn-javascript/00_expressions_variables/A_executing_code_exercise/README.md

 # Write, Run, Repeat

 You won't become a strong programmer with "one secret trick" or "however-many expert tips".
 No shortcuts.
 Just write code, run it, do it again.
-We'll be creating and executing a hundred of programs in this course.
+We'll be creating and executing hundreds of programs in this course.
 Let's bang out the first four.

 Before you start this exercise make sure you have watched the lecture first.